Baylor vs. Alabama Predictions & Picks - Women's NCAA Tournament First Round

 Baylor vs. Alabama Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's contest between the Baylor Bears (19-12) and Alabama Crimson Tide (20-10) matching up at Harry A. Gampel Pavilion has a projected final score of 67-66 (based on our computer prediction) in favor of Baylor, so it should be a tight matchup.
-The game will tip off at TBA on March 18.
+Saturday's game at Harry A. Gampel Pavilion has the Baylor Bears (19-12) squaring off against the Alabama Crimson Tide (20-10) at 5:30 PM ET (on March 18).
+Our computer prediction projects a close 67-65 victory for Baylor, so it should be a competitive matchup.

-In their last game on Friday, the Bears suffered a 74-63 loss to Iowa State.
+The Bears head into this contest on the heels of a 74-63 loss to Iowa State on Friday.

 Baylor vs. Alabama Game Info